-Bart has spoken at numerous events on angel investing, including at the Angel Capital Association's annual summit and the South By Southwest Interactive Festival, and guest lectured on various start-up related legal topics at the University of Nebraska College of Law.
-Bart also served as the 2016 Chair of the Securities Division of the Nebraska State Bar Association.
+Bart has spoken at numerous events on angel investing, including at the Angel Capital Association's annual summit and the South By Southwest Interactive Festival, and he guest lectured on various start-up related legal topics at the University of Nebraska College of Law.
+Bart also served as the 2016-17 Chair of the Securities Division of the Nebraska State Bar Association.

 Bart was selected as one of the Midlands Business Journal's 2014 class of "40 Under 40", he was a nominee for Service Provider of the Year at the 2012, 2013, and 2014 Silicon Prairie News Awards and won the award in 2015, and he was selected as "Best Service Provider" by the 2013 NMotion class.

 Grant began his career at the Lincoln office of Cline Williams Wright Johnson & Oldfather LLP, a premier Nebraska firm, before bringing his MBA education and own entrepreneurial experiences to bear at Enterprise Legal Studio.
-Grant understands life as an entrepreneur because he has been running my own side hustles for as long as he can remember.
+Grant understands life as an entrepreneur because he has been running his own side hustles for as long as he can remember.
 From opening a lemonade stand and writing a neighborhood newsletter as a kid to his more recent ecommerce ventures like selling apparel, designing custom sportswear, and producing wooden prescription eyewear, he has always had an itch for entrepreneurship and now loves helping clients make impacts of their own.
 Grant has also developed a practice in the burgeoning benefit corporation area and assists socially-minded entrepreneurs with formations and compliance.

 Grant started at Enterprise Legal Studio as a completely virtual attorney, as he lived in Park City for a winter while training in the Olympic sport of skeleton.
 These days, Grant works semi-virtually as he coaches ultimate frisbee and plays in professional and world championship ultimate events in the US and abroad.
 You can also occasionally find him working from far-flung places like North Korea or Myanmar.